Does a Fence Increase Home Value, Or Is It Just Good for Pets and Privacy?

 The pros and cons of different fencing materials

-There are several materials to choose from when deciding how to build your fence.
+There are several materials to choose from when building your fence.
 The least expensive options are least likely to increase value or curb appeal.

 Consider the following, priced low to high:

-• Wood: Moderately priced and good for privacy
+• Wood: Moderately priced and suitable for privacy

 • Wrought iron: Expensive, decorative, and higher maintenance

-Classic wood and vinyl are the top picks of real estate agent Sue Goodhart, with 30 years of experience in the Alexandria, Virginia, area.
+Classic wood and vinyl are the top picks of real estate agent Sue Goodhart, with 32 years of experience in the Alexandria, Virginia, area.
 “Plastic white-picket fences are popular because of (the maintenance factor),” says Goodhart.
-Many white picket fences are vinyl, which requires no maintenance whatsoever aside from the occasional hose down.
+Many white picket fences are vinyl, requiring no maintenance besides the occasional hose down.

 If your top priority is privacy, then you can’t beat the classic and functional simplicity of wood.